RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-Syllabus.md

 **Encouragement:** Although these plans can be scary and demoralizing, I want you to know that **GVSU is doing everything in its power to keep people safe from Covid-19**.
 If we observe reasonable precautions like the ones described above, **there is no reason to be afraid**.
 If we stay focused, remain flexible, and give our best work then we will learn just as well as in "normal" times, which I am hopeful will return soon.

-## Course learning objectives

-By the end of the course, you will be able to:

-- Use **functions** and other pre-Calculus mathematics proficiently.
-- Calculate, use, and explain the concept of **limits**.
-- Explain and interpret the meaning of the **derivative** of a function.
-- Use **shortcuts** to calculate derivatives efficiently.
-- Use derivatives to solve authentic real-life **application problems**.
-- Use **definite integrals and the Fundamental Theorem of Calculus** to find areas and total change.

-A full list of official departmental objectives for MTH 201 can be found [here](https://www.gvsu.edu/cms4/asset/9A420BCF-BA9E-0845-91754145EA82C51F/sor_descriptions_objectives__topics_for_faculty_updated_12-11-19.pdf).

 ## Appendix: Learning Objectives and Module Schedule